abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-In cases where the processing of the Action may require extra time to complete, the service shall respond with HTTP Status code of [202](#status-202) with a location header in the response set to the URI of a Task resource.
-Otherwise the response from service after processing an Action shall return message with HTTP status code as follows:
+In cases where the processing of the Action may require extra time to complete, the service may respond with HTTP Status code of [202](#status-202) with a location header in the response set to the URI of a Task resource.
+Otherwise the response from service after processing an Action may return message with HTTP status code as follows:
-* Code [200](#status-200) indicating Action request was successfully processed, with the JSON message body as described in the next paragraph.
+* Code [200](#status-200) indicating Action request was successfully processed, with the JSON message body as described in [Error Responses](#error-responses) and providing a message indicating success.
 * Code [204](#status-204) which also indicates success and is returned without a message body.
 * Or in the case of error, a valid HTTP status code in the range 400 or above indicating an error was detected and the Action was not processed.

-In the case of return of HTTP status code 200, or 400 and above,  the body of the response shall contain a JSON object as described in [Error Responses](#error-responses) detailing any error, or in the success case, providing a message indicating success.
+In the case of return of HTTP status code of 400 and above,  the body of the response may contain a JSON object as described in [Error Responses](#error-responses) detailing the error or errors encountered.

 ### Responses